rebcabin/tangledown/README.md

 ### `block` tags

-Later, in the [second pass](#second-pass), Tangledown blows the contents of a `noweb` back out wherever it sees a `block` tag with the same `name` attribute.
+Later, in the [second pass](#second-pass), Tangledown blows the contents of `noweb` tags back out wherever it sees `block` tags with matching `name` attributes.
 That's how you can define code anywhere in your document and use it in any other place, later or earlier, more than once if you like.

 `block` tags may appear in the contents of `noweb` tags and in the in the contets of `tangle` tags, too.

-The contents of `block` tags are discarded.
+Tangledown discards the contents of `block` tags.
 Only the `name` attribute of a `block` tag matters.

 #### WRITE IN ANY-OLD-ORDER YOU LIKE

 You don't have to write the noweb _before_ you write a matching `block` tag.
-You can refer to a `noweb` tag before it exists in time and positionally before it exists in space, more than once if you like.
+You can refer to a `noweb` tag before it exists in time and space, more than once if you like.
 You can define things and name things and use things in any order that makes your thinking and your story more clear.
 This is literature, after all.

 ### `tangle` tags <a id="section-tangle-tags"></a>